Ganeshpedalu/mpl--frontend/README_DEPLOYMENT.md

 3. Use CDN (Cloudinary, etc.)

 ### Repository Name
+The default repository name is `mpl--frontend`.
 If your GitHub repository name is different, update `vite.config.ts`:
 ```typescript
 const REPO_NAME = 'your-actual-repo-name';
 ```